JoeyyScott/Gamer-Supplies/README.md

 + As a **Registered User**, I want to receive a purchase confirmation email.
 + As a **Registered User**, I want to be able to easily update my contact and delivery information.
 + As a **Registered User**, I want to be able to view my previous orders.
++ As a **Registered User**, I want to be able to add a review about my experience on the site.

 #### Site Owner/Superuser goals

 + As a **Site Owner/Superuser**, I want to be able to add new supplies.
 + As a **Site Owner/Superuser**, I want to be able to edit and delete supplies.
 + As a **Site Owner/Superuser**, I want to be able to delete reviews.
++ As a **Site Owner/Superuser**, I want to be able to view and manage all the coupon codes.
 + As a **Site Owner/Superuser**, I want to be able to access the admin section of the site to view orders made, the items they contain and the delivery information.

 ### Website Structure